htcondor/htcondor/docs/classad-attributes/daemon-master-classad-attributes.rst

     Description is not yet written.

 :classad-attribute-def:`RealUid`
-    The UID under which the *condor_master* is started.
+    The UID under which the :tool:`condor_master` is started.

 :classad-attribute-def:`UpdateSequenceNumber`
     An integer, starting at zero, and incremented with each ClassAd